simoninireland/epydemic/doc/process.rst

 track of something -- a set of nodes, the entire network, and so forth -- so that simulation can proceed efficiently.

-.. automethod :: Process.addLocus
+.. automethod:: Process.addLocus

-.. automethod :: Process.loci
+.. automethod:: Process.loci

-.. automethod :: Process.locus
+.. automethod:: Process.locus

 Events